Preparing for Your Appointment

 Write an opening monologue that tells the doctor what brings you into their office today.
 Include current and most troublesome symptoms (even if it is not present that day), and describe how debilitating the illness is.
 Practice your monologue so that it comes out smoothly when your doctor what brings you in.

 Prepare a list of questions that you want to ask the doctor.
 Write these questions down so that you don’t forget to ask them during the appointment.
-In general, people respond better to questions than to statements, and like their own ideas best.
-Let's use this to our advantage in working with our physician.
-Prepare a list of questions that accomplish the same thing.
 Here are some examples that you might use:

 - What would be the harm in my trying this supplement (d-ribose, iron) or medication (Adderall, mestinon)?
 Listen to their opinion, and ask further questions if necessary.